-'Tier 1 notes / Tier One Notes (TONS)' Hybrid issued capital securities which are debt accounted.
+'Tier 1 notes / Tier One Notes (TONS)' Hybrid issued capital securities which are accounted for as liabilities.
 Under FSA rules, they qualify as other Tier 1 capital.

 'Tier 2 capital' Includes qualifying subordinated debt and other Tier 2 securities in issue, eligible collective impairment allowances, unrealised available for sale equity gains and revaluation reserves.
 It is subject to deductions relating to the excess of expected loss over regulatory impairment allowance, securitisation positions and material holdings in financial companies.